B2.6 Represent division of up to 12 items as the equal sharing of a quantity, and solve related problems, using various tools and drawings.

 One caveat is that care must be taken when generalizing, because operations on decimal numbers or fractions may have different effects than operations on whole numbers.
 In some cases, the effect may even be the opposite.

 In division, a quantity is separated into equal groups.
-The dividend represents the quantity to be divided, while the divisor and quotient represent respectively the number of groups and the size of the groups if the division is partitive or, the opposite, if the division is quotative.
+The dividend represents the quantity to be divided, while the divisor and quotient represent respectively the number of groups and the size of the groups if the division is partitive.
+It is the opposite if the division is quotative.

-Division has a quotative meaning when the total quantity and the size of groups are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags needed).
+Division has a quotative/measurement interpretation when the total quantity and the size of groups are known (for example, we have 15 apples and we want to put them into bags of 3 apples) and we are trying to determine the number of bags needed.
+For example:

-Students develop an understanding of division as well as number relationships by solving written problems.
-The types of problems presented below, with examples, can help students see the basic division facts in a variety of ways, depending on whether the problems are partitive or quotative.
-Using problems to introduce basic number facts forces students to reason their way to solutions, which helps them develop a better sense of operations.
+Students develop an understanding of division as well as number relationships by solving problems.
+The types of problems presented below, with examples, can help students see the basic division facts in a variety of ways, depending on whether the problems are partitive or quotative in nature.
+Using problems to introduce basic number facts compels students to reason their way to solutions, which helps them develop a better sense of operations.

 The written problem examples below contain single-digit numbers.
 The structures of both types of written problems also lend themselves to multi-digit numbers.

-• Equal-Sharing: Number of Groups Unknown (Quotative Division)
+- Equal Sharing: Number of Groups Unknown (Quotative/Measurement Division)